- Ryan Brooks

 What percent of participants are racial minorities vs. the percent of racial minorities in our target community?

-Without launching into a training session, here are a few ideas that could work:
+Without launching into a training session, here are a few ways to get started:

-You can create a pivot table in your spreadsheet program (Google Sheets, Excel, etc).
+You can create a pivot table in your favorite spreadsheet program (e.g. Excel or Sheets).
 Once you get the hang of pivot tables, you have a powerful tool for comparing data across demographic categories.

 If pivot tables are a little too complex, you could filter your data by each category (e.g. Less than an HS diploma, HS diploma or GED, some college, college graduate), and summarize just that data.
 This approach is tedious and repetitive, but I’ve done it many times and it works.

-Your specialized data collection and reporting software might have some built in reporting tools that do this for you.
+If you use specialized data management and reporting software (aka case management software similar to countbubble), then it probably has some built in reporting tools that do this for you.

-It’s tricky knowing what to track and what to ignore.
+It’s tricky knowing what demographic data to track and what to ignore.
 Organizations will widely vary in terms of what they track, but make sure it’s relevant - or probably relevant.

-For example, a pet adoption agency likely does not need to know about a person’s citizenship status, but an organization focused on emergency services (e.g. food, clothing, shelter) might benefit from knowing that b/c they could use it to ID services and learn more about the population they are serving.
+For example, a pet adoption agency likely does not need to know about a person’s citizenship status, but an organization focused on emergency services (e.g. food, clothing, shelter) might benefit from knowing that because they could use it to identify appropriate services and learn more about the population they are serving.

 Organizations need to strike a balance between collecting rich data and providing high quality services.
 Both take time and mental energy, so you can't max out both.
-Asking participants to complete a 70 question bio to get a meal doesn’t help anyone and will likely discourage people from seeking your services.
+Asking participants to complete a 70 question personal history to get a meal will likely discourage people from seeking your services, and a lot of those questions won't provide useful, relevant information.

 It’s best to focus on the demographics you need today, and maybe a few exploratory demographic fields that you think could be informative in the near future.